cfunkhouser/tailscalesd/README.md

 HTTP server.
 It respects the following configuration parameters, each of which may be specified as a flag or an environment variable.

-**As of v0.2.1 the the local and public APIs are no longer mutually exclusive.
+**As of v0.5.0, the local and public APIs are mutually exclusive again.**
-Setting the `-localapi` flag and providing `-tailnet` + `-token` will result in a union of targets from both APIs.**
+The behavior is now that the following flag combinations may not be mixed:

+- `-localapi` specifies the local API discovery strategy, using the host node's Tailscale local API for discovering peers
+- `-token` specifies the public API discovery strategy via API tokens
+- `-client_id` + `-client_secret` specifies the public API discovery strategy
+  via OAuth credentials

+Additionally, the `-tailnet` flag is no longer required, as the Tailscale API now infers the tailnet from the credentials used for access.
+It is only required when the tailnet being discovered is not the default tailnet for the credentials.
+It will still be used in target labels, if provided.
+When not provided explicitly, the tailnet will be reported as `"-"` in labels.

 ```console
 Usage of tailscalesd: